 - Medical therapies to reduce pain, tissue reactions and inflammation and bladder spasm

 - Physical therapy if pelvic floor dysfunction is a contributing factor

 - Neuromodulation – use of nerve stimulators to help manage urinary function

 - Bladder instillations (medications introduced into the bladder via catheter)

 - Removal or destruction of Hunner’s ulcers during cystoscopy

 IC has been found to be common in patients with endometriosis and other pelvic pain disorders, and for this reason is often referred to as the “evil twin” of endometriosis.
-At Vital Health Institute our IC patients benefit from the full range of western and integrative treatment modalities, from the specialized management of medical therapies and minimally invasive therapeutic interventions to customized nutritional counseling to reduce pain flares and daily symptoms.
+At Vital Health Endometriosis Center our IC patients benefit from the full range of western and integrative treatment modalities, from the specialized management of medical therapies and minimally invasive therapeutic interventions to customized nutritional counseling to reduce pain flares and daily symptoms.
 While there is no definitive cure for IC, with the right combination of treatments our IC patients can expect significant relief from this debilitating condition.